What is Critical Mass Progress?

 - We promote putting these core principles into practice in our daily living experiences.

 CMP’s “Principles, Priorities and Responsibilities” is always evolving.
-If you have any suggestions for our growing list, please share them by sending an email to firstname.lastname@example.org.
+If you have any suggestions for our growing list, please share them in the comment section.

 Seeta is a licensed New York State attorney with a background in human rights law, policy advocacy, organizing, and new media messaging.
 A graduate of the City University of New York School of Law and NYU Wagner School of Public Service, her litigation and advocacy experience has centered on labor and employment discrimination claims, including Title VII, FLSA, FMLA, and Section 1981 claims; civil rights claims including excessive force claims under Section 1983; mortgage foreclosure defense; and discrimination against formerly incarcerated individuals in the workplace.
 Seeta humbly founded Critical Mass Progress in August 2011 with the aim of building a community information resource exchange for like-minded activists who share in the struggle and seek to create sustainable change.
 Seeta hopes CMP will rise to the occasion.